 If your child has already been diagnosed with a seizure of some type, and you don’t feel that their current medication is managing their seizures effectively, keep a journal of any suspected breakthrough seizure activity you may see.
 There are many medications and combinations of medications that can be used for seizure control.
 If the seizures are adversely impacting your child’s quality of life, don’t give up.
 Persevere and continue to question your child’s physicians until you find the right medication or combination of medications that offer a better level of control.

-- Should your child take the medication with or without food?
+There are some specific questions to ask your child’s physician regarding any medications, as well.
+Ask about what side effects to expect with any medication; what contraindications you need to be aware of; and what to do in the case of a serious adverse side effect.
+Discuss whether your child should take the medication with or without food.
 Make your child’s neurologist aware of any other medications your child may be on, whether it’s seizure-related medication or not.